bn4t/tootchaind/README.md

 To adjust the block time, you need to clone the repo, set the cron interval (found in `crontab.txt`) to your desired value and build the image.

+# Thanks

+I would like to thank [@Nolan](https://toot.cafe/@nolan) (Owner of toot.cafe Mastodon instance) for giving me permission to run this bot on his instance.

+Thank you Nolan!